 The party must ascend the bell tower and douse the flames to prevent the bells falling, which in turn would cause the whole burning structure to collapse into the chapel.
+Use the room descriptions for all of Area 2 that accompany the map on pages 10-11.

 Race Against Time.
 The fire will burn through the supports holding the heavy bronze bells in 12 rounds.
 Begin counting rounds secretly when the players arrive in the dojo (Area 2a), where they see one of the bell ropes fall, coiling onto itself in a burning heap.
-It should take a character moving 6 squares per turn less than 6 rounds to reach the bell deck, but there are complications that may slow them down.
+It should take a character, moving 6 squares per turn, less than 6 rounds to reach the bell deck, but there are complications that may slow them down.

 Spot Fires.
 From the burning bell rope in the dojo, to the bell deck itself, there are numerous lesser fires that threaten to consume the bell tower.
-These fires are marked 2 on the map (3-10).
-See Fire Fighting 101 (3-5).
+These fires are marked so on the map on page 10.
+See Fire Fighting 101.
 While these flames, if left unattended, will eventually destroy the bell tower, they are but a distraction from the immediate threat that is the bell deck.

 Spirits of Shadow and Flame.
 These summoned spirits are instructed to burn the bell tower to the ground.
 After ambushing Gryphonwind's Gatherers, they set to work burning through the slow-burning pitch that covers the structural supports that hold the bells aloft.
-With that work done, they begin to move about Area 2b and Area 2a starting select fires.
-There are a total of four spirits of shadow and flame (\$19); two are hiding in the shadows of the bell deck; the other two are hidden randomly in the fires marked the map (GM's choice).
+With that work done, they begin to move about Area 3 and Area 2 starting select fires.
+At each spot marked on the map

+, there is a chance one of the spirits will be hiding within the flames, waiting to ambush anyone attempting to put out the fire (GM's Choice).
+There are a total of four spirits of shadow and flame (£18); two are hiding in the shadows of the bell deck, marked $\pounds$ ; the other two are hidden randomly in spot fires (marked $\pounds$ on the map).